dtu-digital-health/.github/profile/CONTRIBUTING.md

 ## Open Source

 Since DTU owns all software, you cannot open-source any software (i.e., make a repository "public") without the permission of DTU.
+This process starts with going over a [Checklist](https://www.inside.dtu.dk/-/media/dtu-inside/medarbejder/forskning-innovation-raadgivning/forskningssamarbejde-jura-og-kontraktforhold/software/checklist-software_rev-23-04-2024.docx) that asks about the nature of your software.
 As stated on INSIDE:

-> [!CAUTION]
+> [!NOTE]
 > _If you [...] prefer to share software developed at DTU on a non-commercial basis, and if no third-party rights prevent such publication or sharing of the software, then you [...] may publish or share the software under a license of your own choice – provided, however, that you can answer “no” to all questions in the Checklist._
 > _If the answer to one or more questions in the Checklist is “yes”, you must complete a simple non-commercial Software Notification Form (SNF), which then will be reviewed by DTU Legal & Technology Transfer before your software may be published or shared with anyone._